San Diego Sting

-The San Diego Sting was a women's professional football team of the Women's Football Alliance that started in 2010.
-Based in San Diego, California, the Sting plays its home games in nearby Carlsbad at Carlsbad High School.
+The San Diego Sting were a women's professional football team based in Carlsbad, California, that competed in the Women's Football Alliance (WFA).
+The team played its home games at Carlsbad High School.

-The Sting was one of two San Diego teams in the WFA, the other one being the San Diego Surge.
 The Sting ceased operations after the 2012 season.

+The Sting were one of two San Diego teams in the WFA, the other one being the San Diego Surge.